HyejeanMOON/LiveDataPermission/README.md

 ## Others

 ### About EventObserver
 We should use [EventObserver] when observe a result from library.
 Because [Observer] should receive every time when onResume is called.
-So, I wraped [Observer] and it is called [EventObserver], it receive result just one time.
+So, I wraped [Observer] and called [EventObserver], it receive result just one time.

 ### Problems
 The function of show explanation dialog is not good.
 I'll optimize later.